meilisearch/specifications/text/0038-rename-attributes-for-faceting.md

 On a side note, the term `facetDistribution` is a term used in e-commerce and we will therefore probably deal with this in a future specification.

-### V. Impact on documentation
+### III.
+Impact on documentation

 The documentation needs to replace occurences of `attributesForFaceting` by `filterableAttributes` [here](https://docs.meilisearch.com/reference/features/faceted_search.html#filters-or-facets).
-Also, the documentation should mention that fields needs to be declared in `filterableAttributes` to be used in the `filter` query parameter [here](https://docs.meilisearch.com/reference/features/filtering.html#filtering)
+Also, the documentation should mention that fields needs to be declared in `filterableAttributes` to be used in the `filter` query parameter [here](https://docs.meilisearch.com/reference/features/filtering.html#filtering).

-### VI.
+### IV.
 Impact on SDKs
 N/A

 ## 2. Technical Aspects